learn-co-curriculum/responsive-type/README.md

 ## Overview

-In this lesson we will look at strategies for making adjustments to type in repsonsive layouts.
+In this lesson we will look at strategies for making adjustments to type in responsive layouts.

 ## Objectives